aws-samples/realtime-health-data-insights-dynamodb/README.md

 ### Data insights

+The day wise aggregated data serve as a basis for detailed insights into daily, weekly, monthly, 6-month, and yearly trends.
+The day wise aggregated table also facilitates calculations of health metric scores, minimum, maximum, average, and trend changes over selected date ranges.
+The data insights module will retrieve relevant data from the day-wise aggregated table to generate the requested insights.
+This module developed as an API, enables seamless integration with health applications.

 To retrieve daily, weekly, monthly, 6-month, and yearly insights for a specific health metric, the input payload would follow a specific format.
 Below is an example of a request to fetch yearly insights for a user's specific health metric:

 ```json
 	{
 		"insight-type": "yearly",